hringbauer/ancIBD/docs/Intro.rst

 Overview
 ============

-The software package ``ancIBD`` detects Identity-by-descent (IBD) segments in typical human aDNA data, implementing an algorithm described `in this preprint <https://doi.org/10.1101/2023.03.08.531671>`_.
+The software package ``ancIBD`` detects Identity-by-Descent (IBD) segments in typical human aDNA data, implementing an algorithm described `in this preprint <https://doi.org/10.1101/2023.03.08.531671>`_.
 The input data are imputed and phased genotype data.
-The default parameters of ``ancIBD`` are optimized for imputed data using the software `GLIMPSE <https://odelaneau.github.io/GLIMPSE/glimpse1/index.html>`_ using the 1000G reference panel.
+The default parameters of ``ancIBD`` are optimized for imputed data using the software `GLIMPSE <https://odelaneau.github.io/GLIMPSE/glimpse1/index.html>`_ using the 1000 Genome haplotype reference panel.

 Scope
 **********